bhisaac/5eFP/5eFP-SRD.md

 Most creatures that lack the capacity for rational thought do not have alignments—they are unaligned.
 Such a creature is incapable of making a moral or ethical choice and acts according to its bestial nature.
 Sharks are savage predators, for example, but they are not evil; they have no alignment.

 ## Languages
-Your species indicates the languages your character can speak by default, and your background might give you access to one or more additional languages of your choice.
+Your species indicates the languages your character can speak by default, and you may get access to one or more additional languages of your choice from other game features.
 Note these languages on your character sheet.

 Choose your languages from the Standard Languages table, or choose one that is common in your campaign.
 With your GM’s permission, you can instead choose a language from the Exotic Languages table or a secret language, such as thieves’ cant or the tongue of druids.